About the LIB

 A self-introduction by the LIB

 The Leibniz Institute for the Analysis of Biodiversity Change (LIB) is an amalgamation of the Zoological Research Museum Alexander Koenig (ZFMK), Bonn, and the Centre of Natural History of the University of Hamburg.
-With Prof. Dr Bernhard Misof as General Director and Adrian Grüter as Managing Director, the LIB currently employs around 219 members of staff, 135 of these in Bonn and 84 in Hamburg.
+With Prof. Dr Bernhard Misof as General Director and Adrian Grüter as Managing Director, the LIB currently employs around 300 members of staff.

-The LIB includes museums in Bonn and Hamburg, which act as a public window to our research work.
-The Museum Koenig in Bonn and the Zoological, the Mineralogical and the Geological-Palaeontological Museum in Hamburg offer visitors insights into the 15 million objects of the extensive natural science collections and promotes the exploration of the various facets of nature and the linkage of interdependencies.
+The LIB includes museums in Bonn and Hamburg that give our research windows to the public.
+The Museum Koenig Bonn and the Museum der Natur Hamburg offer visitors insights into the natural history collections comprising 16 million objects and invite them to explore the many facets of nature and its interconnectedness.

-In accordance with the currently applicable charter, the Foundation Board of the ZFMK is responsible for the legality, expediency and economic efficiency of the Foundation’s activities and holds comprehensive rights to information.
+In accordance with the currently applicable charter, the Foundation Board of the Museum Koenig Bonn is responsible for the legality, expediency and economic efficiency of the Foundation’s activities and holds comprehensive rights to information.
 Chairman of the Foundation Board is Dr Michael H. Wappelhorst, Ministry for Culture and Science of the State of North Rhine-Westphalia.

 News about the LIB

 We stand in solidarity with the people of Ukraine and have put all forms of collaboration with Russian partner institutions on hold.